 Step 6: Don’t give your savings away for free — invest it

 I’ve found that a lot of DVMs haven’t heard about a brokerage account.
-They don’t teach you many financial concepts in vet school, so I get it.
+They don’t teach you many financial concepts in vet school or with your bachelor’s degree, so I get it.

 A lot of frugal people are savers, but they could be investors.
 If you put $100,000 in a savings account, you might earn 1% interest.
 After taxes, that’ll be more like 0.75%.
 In 10 years, that $100,000 might be worth about $107,700.